Honda HR-V (third generation): Japan

-The HR-V was sold in its home country Japan as the Vezel.
+The HR-V was sold in Japan as the Vezel.
 Four trim levels were available: G, X, Z, and PLaY.
 Two powertrain options were available: a 1.5-litre petrol (only for the G trim) and a 1.5 e:HEV petrol hybrid (for all trim levels except the G trim); the all-wheel drive option was available for all trims, except on the PLaY trim.

 The facelifted HR-V debuted in Japan in April 2024.
 The e:HEV X variant became available with the HuNT package and the e:HEV PLay variant became the PLaY package, with all-wheel drive and a panoramic glass roof were included as options.

+The e:HEV RS was added on 23 October 2025.
+The exterior features a black-painted front bumper lower grille, and door lower garnishes, along with a specially designed front grille and RS emblem.
+18-inch alumunium wheels are finished in black colour, and the door mirrors are black.